borisdev/resume/resume.md

   Chain](https://python.langchain.com/docs/use_cases/more/code_writing/cpal) - first causal LLM chain.
 [Tweet by LangChain](https://twitter.com/LangChainAI/status/1678797225013440514)
 - new algorithm to reduce LLM inference load by 80% and 10x ground truth
 - new observability system for two companies
-- new data curation process for two companies
 - new language AI feature for one company
 - new microservice paradigm for one company
 - new geospatial human inequality metrics (PhD research)